ScottLogic/blog/_posts/2017-07-17-successful-microservices-with-12factor-app.md

 title: Successful microservices architecture with the Twelve-Factor App
 date: 2017-07-17 00:00:00 Z
 categories:
-- bjedrzejewski
 - Data Engineering
 author: bjedrzejewski
 summary: Using microservices in your architecture is a very popular choice.
 Unfortunately it is also challenging to get it right.
 With the help of Twelve-Factor methodology, I will tell you how to set yourself up for a success rather than a disappointment.
 layout: default_post
 ---